 ERCO Rise & Fall Pendant Lamp

 Materials: Round plastic perforated lampshade with many small round holes.
 Some metal parts.
 Bakelite parts.
-Plastic rise & fall retracting mechanism.
-Bakelite socket.
+Oval plastic globe rise & fall retracting mechanism.
+Metal spring and parts inside.
+Curved aluminium handle.
+Bakelite E27 socket.

 Cord length: 65 cm / 25.59”